No-Cost Genetic Test Program for Blue Cone Monochromacy

 Instruction on how to send the blood sample for the DNA test.

 For the DNA test usually a laboratory needs 2×5 ml of venous blood for each individual, drawn in EDTA containers, that should be shipped by courier.
 Blood samples can be drawn by a local practitioner.
-For preservation of the blood samples, it is recommended the shipment under cooled conditions.
+For preservation of the blood samples, it is recommended the shipment be cooled.
 Easiest way for that is to use a regular foam box with some cool packs.
 Blood samples should not be frozen, therefore please wrap the blood containers in some tissue before adding them to the foam box.
 In order to avoid dripping in case of breakage of the tubes it is recommended to wrap the tubes in a plastic casing.

 In some cases, the result arrives after 3-4 months, while in other cases more time is necessary.